 You've probably guessed companies today are spending billions on digital transformation projects.
-If you're wondering about the precise number, you may be surprised that IDC estimates it will reach $2 trillion by 2022.
-Amidst this heavy spending are a few opportunities for application developers to benefit.
+If you're wondering about the precise number, you may be surprised that Statista estimates it will reach $2.8 trillion by 2025.
+Amidst this heavy spending are a few opportunities for application developers to benefit from.
 One area we will explore in this article is the planning of application migration projects.

 Both digital transformation and application migration have been described as processes similar to swapping the engine of an airplane while mid-flight.
 If businesses are spending billions to learn hard lessons from swapping engines, developers migrating applications can surely benefit from these lessons if they are also swapping engines on budgets of millions or less.